jbeder/fractran/README.md

 Fractran interpreter in Fractran

-This was originally a [Stack Overflow answer](http://stackoverflow.com/a/1773868/112) that was closed.
+This was originally a [Stack Overflow post](http://stackoverflow.com/a/1773868/112) to a code golf question that was closed.
 I've just copied the code and documentation here, but haven't tested anything.

-The interpreter is fractran.fr, and is 1779 fractions.
+The interpreter is [fractran.fr](https://github.com/jbeder/fractran/blob/master/interpreter.fr), and is 1779 fractions.

 Input is specified as follows: